 - For course description VBS 2120, see Veterinary Medicine

 The Bachelor of Science in Nursing (BScN) is a four-year program.
-Graduates are eligible to write licensure examinations to practice nursing, and to hold membership in the Association of Nurses of Prince Edward Island.
+Graduates are eligible to write licensure examinations to practice nursing, and to hold membership in the College of Registered Nurses of Prince Edward Island.

 High School Applicant